9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ## Installing gtk2hs

-Before we dive in to working with gtk2hs, you\'ll need to get it installed.
+Before we dive in to working with gtk2hs, you'll need to get it installed.
 On most Linux, BSD, or other POSIX platforms, you will find ready-made gtk2hs packages.
 You will generally need to install the GTK+ development environment, Glade, and gtk2hs.
 The specifics of doing so